Honey Mustard BBQ Sauce

 It's not a mild BBQ sauce, but it's also not super spicy.
 I'd say it has medium heat.
 If you like it sweeter, cut down on the horseradish mustard, and if you like it spicier, see my suggestions below!

-Honey mustard barbecue sauce being poured into a small mason jar.
+Honey mustard barbecue sauce being poured into a mason jar

 Use this no-cook BBQ sauce as a finishing sauce on all your favorite meats.
 It is so good on chicken and pork (it's amazing on ribs and pulled pork), but it’s also tasty on beef, fish, and shrimp.
 I also love it on grilled vegetables.